OpenFusionProject/OpenFusion/README.md

 4. To create an account, simply enter the details you wish to use at the login screen then click Log In.
 Do *not* click register, as this will just lead to a blank screen.
 5. Make a new character, and enjoy the game!
 Your progress will be saved automatically, and you can resume playing by entering the login details you used in step 4.

+Instructions for getting the client to run on Linux through Wine can be found [here](https://github.com/OpenFusionProject/OpenFusion/wiki/Running-the-game-client-on-Linux).

 ### Hosting a server

 1. Grab `OpenFusionServer-1.4-original.zip` or `OpenFusionServer-1.4-academy.zip` from [here](https://github.com/OpenFusionProject/OpenFusion/releases/tag/1.4).